Drusus Julius Caesar: Post mortem

-By 26, the emperor had withdrawn from politics altogether and moved to Capri, leaving the management of the empire to Sejanus who then began eliminating other members of the imperial family.
-In 28/29, Nero was exiled to the island of Ponza as an enemy of the state.
-Germanicus' son Drusus was imprisoned within the dungeon under the Imperial palace on the Palatine Hill, where he starved to death not long after.
-Nero died in exile in 33.
+By AD 26, the emperor had withdrawn from politics altogether and moved to Capri, leaving the management of the empire to Sejanus, who then began eliminating other members of the imperial family.
+In AD 28/29, Nero was exiled to the island of Ponza as an enemy of the state, where he died in AD 33.
+Germanicus' son Drusus was imprisoned within the dungeon under the imperial palace on the Palatine Hill, where he starved to death not long after.

-Sejanus remained powerful until his sudden downfall and summary execution in October 31, the exact reasons for which remain unclear.
-On 26 October 31, just eight days after his death, his wife Apicata committed suicide.
+Sejanus remained powerful until his sudden downfall and summary execution on 18 October AD 31, the exact reasons for which remain unclear.
+On 26 October, just eight days after his death, his wife Apicata committed suicide.
 According to Cassius Dio, she left a message for the emperor: his son had been murdered by his wife Livilla and her lover, Sejanus.
 The story should be read with caution.
 Levick says that Sejanus must have murdered Drusus in self-defense because only Tiberius stood between the Praetorian Prefect and the end of his career at the hands of Drusus.
 Furthermore, he says it is even less likely that Livilla would have been complicit in the destruction of her family, the key to her children's future.
 Levick dismisses the accusation of Apicata as the revenge of a woman whose husband left her for another.

 The deaths of Germanicus' oldest sons elevated his third son, Gaius Caesar (Caligula), to successor and he became princeps when Tiberius died in AD 37.
-Drusus' son Tiberius Gemellus was summoned to Capri by his father Tiberius, where he and Gaius Caligula were made joint heirs.
+Drusus' son Tiberius Gemellus was summoned to Capri by his grandfather Tiberius, where he and Gaius Caligula were made joint heirs.
 When Caligula assumed power, he made Gemellus his adopted son, but Caligula soon had Gemellus killed for plotting against him.